MTG/freesound/_docs/api/source/resources.rst

-avg_rating                 numeric           yes        The average rating of the sound (range [0, 5]). num_ratings                integer           yes        The number of times the sound was rated. rate                       URI               no         The URI for rating the sound. comments                   URI                          The URI of a paginated list of the comments of the sound. num_comments               integer           yes        The number of times the sound was commented. comment                    URI               no         The URI to comment the sound. similar_sounds             URI               no         URI pointing to the :ref:`similar-sounds` resource (to get a list of similar sounds).
+avg_rating                 numeric           yes        The average rating of the sound (range [0, 5]). num_ratings                integer           yes        The number of times the sound was rated. rate                       URI               no         The URI for rating the sound. comments                   URI               yes*       The URI of a paginated list of the comments of the sound. num_comments               integer           yes        The number of times the sound was commented. comment                    URI               no         The URI to comment the sound. similar_sounds             URI               no         URI pointing to the :ref:`similar-sounds` resource (to get a list of similar sounds).